1eemur/eesti-keelt/README.md

 - List of Estonian Books, Websites, YouTube Channels and Podcasts
 - Other Language Learning Tools
 - FAQ Regarding the Estonian Language

+## Known Issues:
+- Anchor Tags Are Slightly Misaligned When Viewing on Mobile Devices
+- The Header Image File isn't Properly Compressed and Slows Loading Times Slightly